 SWOT is easy to use.
 It can be a useful complement to the environmental scan.
 A SWOT can generate crucial information with relatively little effort, and it brings that information together in a framework that provides a good base for further analysis.
-It is an excellent decision-support tool, and aids us in making an important decision-especially the right decision.
+It is an excellent decision support tool, and aids us in making an important decision - especially the right decision.

-As we discussed earlier in the chapter, the environmental scan will give you primary and secondary information to identify pressing issues and concerns related to your research questions.
+As we discussed earlier in the chapter, the environmental scan will provide you with primary and secondary information to determine pressing issues and concerns related to your research questions.

 When that information is combined with the results of the SWOT, you will be better equipped to identify your strategic priorities and future directions.

 The SWOT adds to the results of the environmental scan by engaging various members of your organization in a discussion of the strengths and weaknesses that exist within your department.
-Looking outside the department allows you to consider opportunities that you could seize to advance the interests of the organization.
+Looking outside the department allows you to consider opportunities that could be seized to advance the interests of the organization.
 The SWOT also explores threats: those external factors, realities, or trends that can make the ongoing functioning of the department more challenging.

-We sometimes conduct A SWOT analysis as a group session with a facilitator.
-A survey that each member of the group completes in advance might precede this, so they have a chance to consider their own assessment before group discussion begins.
+A SWOT analysis is sometimes conducted as a group session with a facilitator.
+This might be preceded by a survey that each member of the group completes in advance, so they have a chance to consider their own assessment before group discussion begins.

 Even simpler, one can give each group member a blank SWOT template that they can use to jot down their thoughts in advance, and then have them bring it to the meeting.